seam/social/readme.md

 Provides:

 + OAuth cconnectors to authentify to an OAuth provider
++ Support for Twitter only right now s
++ Status update
 + and more to come...

 Seam Social is independent of CDI implementation and fully portable between